medkit-lib/medkit/docs/tutorial/context_detection.md

 ## Hypothesis detection

-Medkit's {class}`~medkit.text.context.HypothesisDetector` is very similar to `NegationDetector`, except that in addition to a list of rules, it also uses a list of conjugated verb forms.
-By default, verbs at conditional and future tenses will be considered to indicate the presence of an hypothesis.
-This can be configured, as well as the list of verbs which is far from exhaustive.
+`medkit` also provides {class}`~medkit.text.context.HypothesisDetector`, which is very similar to {class}`~medkit.text.context.NegationDetector`, except it also uses a list of conjugated verb forms in addition to the list of rules.
+By default, verbs at conditional and future tenses indicate the presence of an hypothesis.
+This can be configured alongside the list of verbs.

 :::{code}
 from medkit.text.context import HypothesisDetector